Healthy Homes Assessment Naenae

 Draught Stopping Naenae

-Draughts may lead to low temperatures inside houses.
-A humid house costs more to heat, which means wasting energy and resulting in higher bills.
+Draughts are a major cause of low temperatures inside homes.
+A cold home is more expensive to heat, which means wasting energy and incurring higher costs.

-If you are able to feel external air flowing in or the air is clear out of a hole or gap and you are able to feel it, it’s most likely a gap or crack that needs sealing in the way you can.
-Cracks and gaps that are large should be permanently stopped.
-The gaps that exceed 3mm that let air into or out within your house require seals.
-For example, if an open fireplace is not in use, it can cause draughts and must be sealed from.
-Property managers and landlords are responsible for ensuring that such draughts are squelched whenever imaginable.
+If you can feel external air entering or a clear draught from a gap or hole that is, it is most likely a gap or crack that needs sealing in the way you can.
+Cracks and gaps that are large should be sealed permanently.
+The gaps that exceed 3mm that let air in or out within the home require the sealing.
+For example, if the open fireplace isn’t in use it may cause draughts and should be blocked from.
+Landlords and property managers are accountable for ensuring such draughts are eliminated whenever possible.

 draught stopping building inspections